Difference Rewards Policy Gradients: Introduction

-Only one MAPG method has incorporated this idea so far: Counterfactual Multiagent Policy Gradients (COMA) \cite{coma} is a state-of-the-art algorithm that does the differencing with a learned action-value function $Q_{\omega}(s,a)$.
+Only one MAPG method has incorporated this idea so far: Counterfactual Multiagent Policy Gradients (COMA) \citep{coma} is a state-of-the-art algorithm that does the differencing with a learned action-value function $Q_{\omega}(s,a)$.
 However, there are potential disadvantages to this approach: learning the $Q$-function is a difficult problem due to compounding factors of bootstrapping, the moving target problem (as target values used in the update rule change over time), and $Q$'s dependence on the joint actions.
 This makes the approach difficult to apply with more than a few agents.
-Moreover, COMA is not exploiting knowledge about the reward function, even though this might be known in many MARL problems.
+Moreover, COMA is not exploiting knowledge about the reward function, even though this might be available in many MARL problems.

-To overcome these potential difficulties, we take inspiration from \cite{reward2} and incorporate the \emph{differencing of the reward function} into MAPG.
-We propose \emph{difference rewards REINFORCE} (Dr.Reinforce), a new MARL algorithm that combines decentralized policies learned with policy gradients with difference rewards that are used to provide gradients with information on each agent's individual contribution to overall performance.
-Additionally, we provide a practical implementation, called Dr.ReinforceR, for settings where the reward function is not known upfront.
-In contrast to \cite{reward2}, Dr.ReinforceR exploits the CTDE paradigm and learns a centralized reward network to estimate difference rewards.
+To overcome these potential difficulties, we take inspiration from \citep{reward2} and incorporate the \emph{differencing of the reward function} into MAPG.
+Extending the work in \citep{ea} with additional results and analysis, we propose \emph{difference rewards REINFORCE} (Dr.Reinforce), a new MARL algorithm that combines decentralized policies learned with policy gradients with difference rewards that are used to provide gradients with information on each agent's individual contribution to overall performance.
+Additionally, we provide a version, called Dr.ReinforceR, for settings where the reward function is not known upfront.
+In contrast to \citep{reward2}, Dr.ReinforceR exploits the CTDE paradigm and learns a centralized reward network to estimate difference rewards.
 Although the dimensionality of the reward function is the same as the $Q$-function, and similarly depends on joint actions, learning the reward function is a simple regression problem.
 It does not suffer from the moving target problem, which allows for faster training and improved performance.
 Our empirical results show that our approaches can significantly outperform other MAPG methods, particularly with more agents.